carlos-himura/xgb-class-nba-sagemaker/README.md

  [113 576]]

 These results indicate a strong balance between precision and recall, with particularly high ROC AUC, showing that the model discriminates well between “Above Average” and “Below Average” player performance.
-The high recall for the positive class suggests that the class balancing strategy and Hyperopt-optimized parameters contributed effectively to improving minority class detection.
+The high recall for the positive class suggests that the class balancing strategy and Hyperopt optimized parameters contributed effectively to improving minority class detection.